mistakia/nano-community/docs/getting-started-users/basics.md

 ## Price volatility

 The price of a Nano can unpredictably increase or decrease over a short period of time due to its young economy, novel nature, and sometimes illiquid markets.
 Consequently, keeping your savings with Nano is not recommended at this point.
-Nano should be seen as a high risk, asymmetric investment, and you should never store money that you cannot afford to lose with Nano.
+Nano should be seen as a high-risk, asymmetric investment, and you should never store money that you cannot afford to lose with Nano.

 Learn more about how it is [an asymmetric investment now](/introduction/investment-thesis) before it stabilizes as a store of value used as digital money.